Aigerim-Zh/Yelp-Project/README.md

 The final model that connects to the SQL database and table merged there now only uses **24,681 observations**, which dropped the accuracy to **66.68%**.
 This incident might indicate that having more observations could give us more accuracy.

+### Segment Three

+The following steps did not improve the strongest model further:

+- Scaling data and running all models again.
+- Testing further with the **Support Vector Machine** model:

+We did research and tested various _Support Vector Machine_ or **SVM** machine learning methods.
+After scaling the data with _StandardScaler()_, we reached the best performance with *rbf* kernel, random_state=1, gamma=0.05, C=0.01.

+There was **zero** overfitting but the accuracy was still much lower than the AdaBoost Ensemble classifier.
+We acknowledged that there may be parameters we are not yet familiar with in **SVM**.
+Had we had more time and a larger number of observations, this model may have been a promising prospect.

+The code can be seen [here](svm_model_stnd_scaler_rbf.ipynb).

 ## Feature Selection